 Tulips are superb container plants; unusual kinds such as Rembrandt and Parrot are especially suited to this use.

-Nearly all hybrid tulips and most species (wild) tulips need an need six weeks of temperatures below 45° F/7° C to initiate flower formation, and they aren't bothered by summer drought.
+Nearly all hybrid tulips and most species (wild) tulips need six weeks of temperatures below 45°F/7°C to initiate flower formation, and they aren’t bothered by summer drought.
 In mild climates, provide the necessary chill by refrigerating bulbs for 6 weeks (not near ripening fruit) before planting; then treat the plants as annuals.Tulipa saxatilis

 Fragrant, yellow-based pale lilac flowers open nearly flat; one to three are carried on each 1-ft. stem.
 Early bloom.
-Good potential for perrenializing in mild-winter areas.
+Good choice in mild-winter areas.

 Native to southern Europe and the Caucasus.
 Compact, leafy, aggressive, spreading by volunteer seedlin...

 Polyanthas produce small blossoms in large sprays; they are compact bushes, generally not much more th...

 Native to South America.
 Upright, open habit, 2–3 ft. tall and 1 ft. wide.
 Stems and narrowly ob...